tjboldt/Apple2-IO-RPi/README.md

 6. Supports two drive images at the same time (Note: backward compatible with previous firmware but requires firmware update in order to work with two drives)

 ## Roadmap
+1. Extend BASIC.SYSTEM commands
+    1. RPI - Execute a single Linux command
+    2. SH - Open a Linux shell
+    3. WGET - Download and save to file
-1. Proper ProDOS clock driver (currently just directly sets values on block reads)
+2. Proper ProDOS clock driver (currently just directly sets values on block reads)
-2. Support for direct file read/write without drive image
-3. Image conversion on download
-4. Web service call support
+3. Bi-directional image conversion between common formats and HIRES
-5. Full terminal emulation
+4. Full terminal emulation
-6. Remote code execution
+5. Remote code execution
-7. Proxy VNC connection, rendering as Apple II compatible graphics
+6. Proxy VNC connection, rendering as Apple II compatible graphics

 ## Setup starting from scratch
 1. Have PCBs made from the gerber and drill files in the Hardware folder or email me for a blank or fully assembled board